vandroogenbroeckmarc/doi2bib/README.md

 ## Features of this package:
 - corrects misformed crossref fields given a DOI.
 - replaces keys (IDs) by a key nomenclature containing the first author'name, the year of publication and the first word(s) of the title.
-- substitutes journal or proceedings names by a _STRING_ macro if available, and suggests a short abbreviation otherwise.
+- substitutes journal/proceedings names by a _STRING_ macro if available, and suggests a short abbreviation otherwise.
-- transforms unicode characters into ASCII 7 bits characters.
+- transforms unicode characters (utf-8) into ASCII 7 bits characters.
-- handles capitalized letters in the title whenever possible.
+- handles capitalized letters in the title (whenever possible).
-- guesses page numbers automatically when the web page mentions it or the PDF is available.
+- guesses page numbers automatically when the web page mentions it or when the PDF is publicly available.
 - offers the possibility to switch from long names to short names (for journal or proceedings that have a _STRING_ macro).
 - works for many publishers, including preprints (arXiv, PsyArXiv, bioRxiv).